-At a respectable 4.5 out of 5 stars on Amazon, it is safe to say that Panasonic’s G85 is one of the top-rated mirrorless cameras on the market.
+It is safe to say that Panasonic’s G85 is one of the top-rated mirrorless cameras on the market.
 One of the most frequent compliments is that it is one of the best-valued cameras out there given its price tag and what you get for your money.
 When it comes to the image quality overall, while some believe it has room for improvements, many also believe that it provides stunning still shots and the fact that it can shoot in 4K.

 There are quite a few different reasons to fall in love with the G85, including its weatherproof design, the image stabilization system and its autofocus.
 The autofocus is a favorite amongst users as its processing speeds are quick, and it provides beautiful images for both static and moving subjects.
 Thanks to the removal of the low-pass filter, this camera can produce stunning image quality and 4K video quality.

 Another advantage of the autofocus feature is that it works well in low lighting situation.
 Then there is the fact that users can make use of the 4K photo modes, the camera’s excellent buffer depths and cycle times and the improved continuous shooting performance.
 It’s as if users are getting a luxury model camera for mid-range pricing!

 While there is a lot to love about the G85, users have found a variety of things that they have an issue with as well.
 One area is the noticeable difference between RAW image and JPEG image quality.
 While both are beautiful in their own ways, the JPEG struggles at higher ISO’s as it tends to take away some of the finer details.